Gradute

 UC Berkeley also provides funding support on a competitive basis to humanities students at various points in their graduate career.
 The Graduate Division Summer Grant provides summer financial support.
 The Doctoral Completion Fellowship provides a full year of fellowship support for students who advance to candidacy within normative time (four years in humanities departments).
 The Townsend Center funds a competitive dissertation fellowship for humanities students.

-Graduate students in French are encouraged to spend time studying in France and the Department has three yearly exchange programs — with the Ecole Normale Supérieure (ENS), the Institut d’Anglais at the Université de Paris VII, and the Université de Tours François-Rabelais.
+Graduate students in French are encouraged to spend time studying in France or another Francophone region or country.
+The Department has three yearly exchange programs — with the École Normale Supérieure, the Université Paris Cité or the Université de Tours.
 The Department usually selects advanced students to participate in these exchange programs, but from time to time students who have fulfilled almost all of their other requirements and have not yet taken the Qualifying Exam are selected.

-These programs have always been sufficient to assure every student the opportunity to study abroad.
+These programs have always been sufficient to assure every student the opportunity to study in France.

 Ecole Normale Supérieure (ENS) Exchange